-For event photography, it’s common to have a per hour pricing structure.
+For this type of photography, it’s common to have a per hour pricing structure.
 Consider including a minimum number of hours that clients have to book you for (such as 4 hours) in order to make the coverage worth your while.

 Pricing must cover extra efforts and measures you are taking to ensure the baby’s safety, along with the various props you’ll likely buy for the shoots.
 Not everyone has the patience to do newborn photography, especially considering the risks involved.

-Maternity sessions might be done in a studio or on location, depending on your business structure.
-Typically, these sessions last about 1 hour, so coming up with a flat fee can be the easiest way to structure your pricing model.
+Maternity sessions might be done in a studio space or on location, depending on your photography business structure.
+Typically, these sessions last about 1 hour, so coming up with a flat fee can be the easiest way to structure your pricing models.

 Weddings are high-pressure jobs and have plenty of pre and post work, making the wedding photography price you charge super important.
 As a wedding photographer, can you set up pre-determined pricing packages or choose a pricing model that is focused on selling products and services a la carte.

-Your rates must cover the expenses of tools, time spent, location setups, assistants, and other rentals.
-It’s typically better to create a pricing model focused on hourly or day rates.
+Your photography rates must cover the expenses of tools, time spent, location setups, assistants, and other rentals.
+It’s typically better to create a pricing model focused on per hour or day rates.

 Real Estate Photography

 Your prices depend on the location, travel expenses, lighting equipment, assistants, and post-production photo editing.
-You can raise rates if the clients require additional services.
+You can raise real estate photography rates if the clients require additional services.

-This can be one of the highest paying niches if priced right.
-Your rates can go up depending on the level of retouching you’ll do and if you’re selling licensing rights.
+Commercial photography can be one of the highest paying niches if priced right.
+Your commercial photography rates can go up depending on the level of retouching you’ll do and if you’re selling licensing rights.

 Drone and Aerial Shots

-Some drone photographers offer hourly rates with unlimited shots, while others set a maximum number of images they’ll deliver per session.
+Some drone photographers offer photography rates per hour with unlimited shots, while others set a maximum number of images they’ll deliver per session.
 There are locations that require professional drone operator licenses, so you’ll need to consider the funds you’re investing in equipment, training, and permits.